wp-plugins/events-manager-extended/readme.txt

 = 3.0.5 =
 * Improvement: for single events editing, the format windows are in the state closed by default
 * Feature: #_LOCATION now also possible in the calendar title formatting
+* Change: map only shown if location name/address/town all have a value